airmanss/GAMPoint/README.md

 ```

 Please modify the dataset paths in the preprocessing scripts and configuration files according to your local environment.

+The experimental result files supporting the manuscript findings will be provided as the minimal data underlying the manuscript findings, including main results, ablation results, repeated-run results, per-class metrics, variance analysis, and statistical tests.

 ## Training and evaluation